Skip to main content

 One condition, many causes

 ED happens when blood flow to the penis is limited or nerves are damaged.
-The causes of ED include diabetes, heart disease, prostate cancer treatment, depression, anxiety, and the side effects of some medications.3, 4 Stress, lack of sleep, smoking, and excess drinking can also affect your performance.
-In other words, ED affects men of every ethnicity, age, and lifestyle.
+The cause of ED may be physical, psychological, or both.
+Psychological causes include stress, anxiety, guilt, and depression.
+Physical causes include diabetes, vascular disease, side effects of medications, and prostate cancer treatment.
+ED can affect men of every ethnicity, age, and lifestyle.

 Treatment options for ED